 - Look for common ground.
 How do you know the host?
 How’s work?
 How are the kids?
 There are some really broad topics that almost everybody can relate to- so use this starting point as a wide funnel, and see what sticks.

 - Listen.
 Don’t start mentally crafting your response to the next question that comes up before anyone has a chance to say anything!
+Listen to their answer to your question.
 Make mental notes of interesting details in the conversation and ask good follow-up questions so your friend knows how much they matter.

 Mix Things Up